AlexMachi/alexmachi.github.io/_posts/2024-10-18-Active-Directory-Project-Part-1.md

 ## 1. Create a network diagram
 ---
-A network diagram helps us visualize how data flows through the network and supports the organization and documentation of network information, such as IP addresses.
+A network diagram helps us visualize how data flows through the network.
+It also supports organizing and documenting network information, such as IP addresses and software distribution.

 ![Desktop View](/assets/img/2024-10-18-Active-Directory-Project-Part-1/NetworkDiagram.jpg){: width="972" height="589" .w-50 .right}
+_Network diagram created in draw.io._

 ![NetworkDiagram](/assets/img/2024-10-18-Active-Directory-Project-Part-1/NetworkDiagram.jpg)
 _Network diagram created in draw.io._